Baba, dada – a 6-month-old baby is talkative! Who’s that funny guy in the mirror that I love talking to?

 Picking up toys from a bag can also be exciting and fun.
 Try putting toys made of different materials into the bag for some extra stimulation.

 - They can also be dangerous if your baby is left unattended in the walker.
-They can reach much higher and they can run into things.
+They can reach much higher, and they can run into things.

-In this video with 6 month old babies, you can see that they are often much stronger and in better control of their limbs than just a month ago.
+In this video with 6-month-old babies, you can see that they are often much stronger and in better control of their limbs than just a month ago.
 Some sit really well without support now.